-- 1. Standard Checked Baggage Allowance - a) All passengers with confirmed reservations are allowed to check baggage within the criteria and at the applicable fees in the table below.
-Baggage, that is oversize, overweight and/or in excess of this standard allowance is subject to RULE 55 (E)(1).
+- 1. Standard Checked Baggage Allowance - a) All passengers with confirmed reservations are allowed to check baggage within the criteria and at the applicable fees in the table below, unless otherwise stated in section 23.1.1 Exceptions.
+Baggage, which is oversize, overweight and/or in excess of this standard allowance is subject to RULE 55 (E)(1).